Menu

 llm = ChatOpenAI(model="gpt-4o-mini") # No .bind_tools()!

-Why it breaks: The model has no idea tools exist.
-It answers everything in plain text, even when a tool would give a better result.
+What goes wrong: The model has no idea tools exist.
+It answers everything in plain text, even when a tool would help.

 Right: